Skip to Content

 • Dealing with Severe Water Contamination

-If you aren’t experienced with engine repair, it’s highly recommended to seek professional help.
+If you aren’t experienced with engine repair, seeking professional help is highly recommended.
 Mowers are complex machinery, and mishaps during repair can further complicate or worsen the existing issues.

 • Preventing Future Water Contamination

-More information on the best care and maintenance practices for mowers can be found at PennState Extension, a non-commercial educational website.
-This will help you to take all necessary precautions to prevent water and other contaminants from getting into your mower’s fuel system.
+More information on mower care and maintenance practices can be found at PennState Extension, a non-commercial educational website.
+This will help you take all necessary precautions to prevent water and other contaminants from entering your mower’s fuel system.

 • Water Entry in Lawnmower’s Gas Tank Through Condensation

-It is not commonly known but quite common for water to enter lawnmowers’ gas tanks.
-This ingress is usually a result of condensation occurring inside lawnmower storage areas when they are damp or noticeably humid.
+It is not commonly known, but it is common for water to enter lawnmowers’ gas tanks.
+This ingress usually results from condensation inside lawnmower storage areas when they are damp or noticeably humid.

-The temperature differences in such environments lead to condensation, which can facilitate the seepage of water into the gas tank.
+The temperature differences in such environments lead to condensation, facilitating water seepage into the gas tank.
 Therefore, storing your lawnmower in such places will not be conducive.

 • Securely Closing the Gas Tank Opening

-To prevent the ingress of water, make a conscious effort to close the gas tank’s opening securely.
-Sometimes, we may overlook this detail, leaving the tank susceptible to water seepage.
+To prevent water ingress, make a conscious effort to close the gas tank’s opening securely.
+Sometimes, we overlook this detail, leaving the tank susceptible to seepage.
 It’s a simple but very effective way of safeguarding the mower against water damage.

 • Dealing with Rainfall

 Rainfall may seem harmless, but it can affect your lawnmower.
 While it can tolerate minimal rain on the engine, prolonged exposure could lead to rust.
-Therefore, always ensure you promptly dry the mower after it gets wet in rainfall.
-This practice helps keep rust and, in the long run, extend its durability.
+Therefore, always promptly dry the mower after it gets wet in rainfall.
+This practice helps keep rust and extend its durability in the long run.

 • Identifying Water Contamination Through Oil Changes